term-llm

 Skill Tools

 Skills can declare script-backed tools in their frontmatter.
-When the skill is activated via activate_skill, those tools are dynamically registered with the engine—the LLM can then call them directly, with no hardcoded paths anywhere.
+When the skill is activated via activate_skill, those tools are dynamically registered with the engine.
+The LLM can then call them directly, with no hardcoded paths anywhere.

 ---